 consistent with the customer's needs and informed choice.

-The VR counselor may authorize the purchase of eyeglasses or hand controls (for vehicles) if these supports are required for the customer to participate in required assessments to determine eligibility for VR services.
-VR Supervisor approval is required before authorizing the purchase of any other assistive technology devices and or services while the customer is in application status.
+The VR counselor may authorize the purchase of eyeglasses if these supports are required for the customer to participate in required assessments to determine eligibility for VR services.
+VR Supervisor approval is required before authorizing the purchase of any other assistive technology devices, such as hand controls for vehicles while the customer is in application status.
 For more information, see C-204: Vehicle Modification Services; C-703-13: Eyeglasses and Contact Lenses; and D-200: Purchasing Goods and Services.

 …